 - the file can be deleted (i.e. moved to the trash) by user B only

 - the file size is counted against user B’s storage quota

 - only user B can transfer the file ownership to another account

 - only user B can decide whether other editors can update the file’s sharing permissions

-However, as far as performance is concerned, the file is still linked to its original owner (user A), and the per-account limitations described above continue to apply to the file as if it were still owned by user A. As a result, when defining the storage strategy for a large number of Google Drive files, you should consider the number of “original owners” of the files (i.e. the accounts which will be used to first create or upload the files) as well as the number of “final owners” of the files.
+However, as far as performance is concerned, the file is still linked to its original owner (user A), and the per-account limitations described above continue to apply to the file as if it were still owned by user A. As a result, when defining the storage strategy for a large number of Google Drive files, consider the number of “original owners” of the files (i.e. the accounts which will be used to first create or upload the files) as well as the number of “final owners” of the files.

 For example, let’s imagine we have an on-premises file server with 300,000 files to be migrated to Google Drive.
 Following our team’s recommendations, we will allocate 5 Google Drive accounts and spread the files evenly across these 5 accounts, so that each account will end up owning 60,000 files (that will leave some room for the growth of the library).
 We can consider the following scenarios for uploading the content:

 Using automated migration tools (such as the file server migration tool provided by AODocs), we upload the files directly to their assigned Google Drive account: in this case, there is no ownership transfer and the “original owner” of each file is also the “final owner”.
 The performance limitations described above apply normally to the final storage accounts